Play

 Description of the curriculum

-• Qualification: Master's Degree in Design, Technology and Innovation in Fashion awarded by the UVic-UCC
+- Qualification: Master's Degree in Fashion Design and Technology awarded by the UVic-UCC

 Presentation

-With the fashion industry facing a decisive transition, the Master's degree in Fashion Design, Technology and Innovation proposes an approach to the sector based on sustainability, creativity and experimentation.
+With the fashion industry facing a decisive transition, the Master's degree in Fashion Design Technology proposes an approach to the sector based on sustainability, creativity and experimentation.

 Recognising the necessity to radically rethink fashion, this master's degree encourages students to develop imaginative solutions to transform the current dynamics of the industry and contribute to a new scenario that combines environmental balance and social commitment with economic viability and the use of cutting-edge technologies.